hellothere1873/SOC-Lab/Day3.md

-I set up kibana very similarly to elasticsearch, copy paste link from download website use wget and dpkg -i to download it.
+I set up kibana very similarly to elasticsearch, copy paste link from download website use wget and dpkg -i to download and install it.

 Set a new firewall group from vultr to **allow in every TCP port from 1:65535** that comes from **my public IP ONLY**, I did not open every port to the internet.